CMSC-436-Team-3/YoutubeVis/project/README.md

 The filters at the bottom of the web app allows you to change the data being presented.
 You can use the timeline to set a specific window from which to gather data, and the visualizations will only count data from videos published within the window.
 The checkboxes can be used to only display certain categories, such as Music, Gaming, Entertainment, etc. When no checkboxes are selected, all data will be shown; otherwise if you have at least one checkbox selected it will only display selected data.

 # Data processing
-Firstly, you will need Updated_youtube_trending_data.csv to run the app.py application.
-This is created using clean.py which requires two files a .json file and a .csv file pairs from the dataset linked below.
-There is a Updated_US_youtube_trending_data.csv provided to be used.
-Currently, this application only functions using United States data as US_youtube_trending_data.csv. https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset
+Before running 'app.py', ensure you have 'Updated_youtube_trending_data.csv.'
+Create it using 'clean.py,' which requires a .json file and a .csv file pair from the dataset linked. https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset Currently, this application only functions using United States data as US_youtube_trending_data.csv and focus on sole US data.
+Thus 'Updated_US_youtuvbe_trending_data.csv' is provided for the app.py.

 # Clearing data
+If you encounter errors or unexpected behaviors:
+* Restart the 'app.py' application
+* Switching between different visualization does cause slight loading time

-While running the app.py, switching to each different implementations will causes data manipulations via the code.
-In case of any random error, relaunching the python app.py could be necessary.
-As of 12/4/2023 there is no issue of this.
+Note: As of 12/4/2023 there is no issue of this.